alrudolph/mobind_all_figures/README.md

 ```

 **figures1.ipynb** includes all of the code to generate figures used for the paper, also included in html format.
+**figures1.html** inlcudes exported ipynb notebook for, for better viewing experience, than ipynb.

 ## Data